cucumberlinux/new-buildscript-format/buildscript-buildinfo-format/README.md

 It also allows for different tasks to be done depending on what the first argument to the script is.
 It supports the following arguments:
 * download - Downloads the source tarballs and other source files from the upstream provider.
 * verify - Verifies the checksums/signatures of the downloaded source tarballs and files.
 * builddeps - Lists the build time dependencies for this package.
-This are defined in the *.buildinfo file by setting the `pkg_build_dependencies` to an array containing the names of the packages it depends on, as they appear in the Cucumber Linux source/ports tree.
+These are defined in the *.buildinfo file by setting the `pkg_build_dependencies` to an array containing the names of the packages it depends on, as they appear in the Cucumber Linux source/ports tree.
 * help -  Displays a help message.
 * no argument|build - Builds the package, accepting the same variables that the original buildscript format did.